| This is the 288th story of Our Life Logs |

 My father started his own technology business at the age of 25 in his parents’ basement, which he grew into a multi-million-dollar company.
 Entrepreneurship is in my blood.
 And as they say, the American Dream is to do better than your parents.
 What they don’t say is what you’ll find out along the way.

-I’m not proud of how I reached popularity in college, but the statute of limitations has since passed, so it is what it is at this point.
+I’m not proud of how I reached popularity in college, but the statue of limitations has since passed, so it is what it is at this point.

 I wiped my palms on my jeans and performed my Navy Seal trick to steady my heart rate.
 Inhale for four, hold for four, and exhale for four.
 There I was: my first day of college.
 A chance for a fresh start; a chance to be cool.
 I mean really cool.
 Now before you start thinking to yourself, why does he care so much?
 Being cool is overrated.
 Just be yourself, blah blah blah.
 Think back to when you were a teenager.
 Back then, everyone wants to be cool.
 But even more than that, as humans, we all want to be loved, to feel needed.
 Popularity was that to me.
 I thought that if I got to where I wanted to be, everything else would fall into place.